dvdmtw98/notes/My Vault/cyber-security/asset-management/change-management.md

 ##### Impact Analysis
 Process that involves understanding the changes potential fallout

+---

-### Change Management Process
+#### Change Management Process

 ##### Preparation
 Involves assessing the current state and recognizing the need for transition
 Gather necessary resources, Engage stakeholders, Ensure preparedness

 ##### Vision for Change
-A clear, compelling description of the desired future state that is guising the transformation process within an organization
+A clear, compelling description of the desired future state that is guiding the transformation process within an organization
 Define future state, Explain reasons for change, Ensure vivid vision

 ##### Implement